rant-lang/reference/src/language/output-modifiers.md

 ## The @edit operator

-The `@edit` operator is used to apply a transformation to the parent scope's output.
+The `@edit` operator consumes the calling scope's output, applies some operation to it, and then prints it back.
 It must appear at the start of a block element.

 The parent scope's current output is accessible via the variable designated after the keyword, if specified.